MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-protection-to-personal-data-in-office-365.md

 - Exchange mailboxes

-Because Content Search doesn’t currently let you test sensitive information types with email, consider creating separate policies for Exchange with a subset of sensitive information types in each policy and monitoring the rollout of these policies.
+Because Content Search doesn't currently let you test sensitive information types with email, consider creating separate policies for Exchange with a subset of sensitive information types in each policy and monitoring the rollout of these policies.

-## Additional protection you can apply to protect personal data in Office 365
+## Additional protection you can apply to protect personal data in Microsoft 365

 Sensitive information types, labels, and data loss protection policies help you identify documents containing specific data and apply protection.
 However, these protections depend on appropriate permissions being set for access to data, users with accounts that aren't compromised, and devices that are healthy.